National Dean of Presiding Members praises Bagbin’s first officiation as Speaker

 “I think many Ghanaians can rest easy now, knowing that in you, Mr. Speaker, we have a unifier and a consensus builder who will get the two sides of our Parliament to work together for the good of our dear country.

-“By the cordial and respectful performance, you gave in your First day as Speaker, you have brought an important measure of stability to a very turbulent aftermath to the 2020 elections.
+“By the cordial and respectful performance you gave in your First day as Speaker, you have brought an important measure of stability to very turbulent aftermath to the 2020 elections.

 He added, “we are hopeful that we can expect more of such maturity from you, after all, you are the most experienced man in Parliament, having pioneered our legislative culture and nurtured our Parliament.”